 The document checklist generated by the online application website is misleading as some partners think that the documents listed are the only documents that are required.

-This is unfortunately wrong as the document checklist you will be given is not an exhaustive list (meaning, in many cases, there will be other documents that you should submit).
+This is unfortunately not the case as the document checklist you will be given is not an exhaustive list (meaning, in many cases, there will be other documents that you should submit which are not listed).

 Since this visa is incredibly important for you and your partner, you want to make sure that you submit the strongest application possible, right?

 “How are Migrate’s document checklists better than the one that I will get from the ACCESS UK website?”

 Our document checklists (which are part of our DIY Application pack service) help you with both of these issues as it:

 - Identifies common mistakes that fiancé(e) visa applicants make